Avaiga/taipy-doc/docs/manuals/cli/run.md

 $ taipy run main.py
 ```

-!!! note
+!!! note "Using the 'python' command"

-    An alternative way to run your application is to use the Python command directly.
+    An alternative way to run your application is to use the `python` command, which runs the Python interpreter.

     ```console
     $ python main.py